LeenaKH123/aws-telco-bss-oss-platform/terraform/02-customer-portal-ec2/README.md

 public_subnet_id
 web_security_group_id
 # So Module 2 can place EC2 inside the correct subnet and attach the correct security group.
-This is more professional than copying IDs manually.

 2. Finds Amazon Linux AMI
 data "aws_ami" "amazon_linux"